nihlaeth/lilyflower/README.md

 Also, I'm going to try and make use of the work the awesome folks at python-ly did.
 It currently isn't possible to generate .ly code with their tools, but what they do, they do superbly.
 No need to invent the wheel twice.

+Update: I found something that fits my needs after all: music21.
+So for now, this project is abandoned.

 ## Design decisions
 ### Whitespace
 Situation: len(Node.\_content) == 1